worldwide-asset-exchange/wax-blockchain-legacy/samples/hello-world/README.md

 # Hello World sample

-## The idea of this sample is to show how to build a simple smart contract project.
+## The idea of this sample is to show how to build and deploy a simple smart contract project.

 ### Requirements
 - docker, installed and configured to run without sudo